 The Committee reviews base salaries annually.
-In February 2016, the Committee considered an adjustment to the compensation of Mr. Ruelle.
+In February 2017, the Committee considered an adjustment to the compensation of Mr. Ruelle.
 Mr. Ruelle made no recommendation regarding his own compensation, nor was he present in any discussions or presentations regarding his compensation.
-The Willis Towers Watson market information provided to the Committee showed that Mr. Ruelle's 2015 base salary was below the market median base salary.
-The Committee decided to increase Mr. Ruelle's base salary from \$820,000 to \$850,000.
-The market information that Willis Towers Watson provided to the Committee indicated that, after this adjustment, Mr. Ruelle's new base salary would approximate the market median base salary.
+The Willis Towers Watson market information provided to the Committee showed that Mr. Ruelle's 2016 base salary approximated the market median base salary.
+The Committee decided to leave Mr. Ruelle's base salary at \$850,000.

-In February 2016, the Committee also approved increases in base salaries for our other named executive officers.
-The approved increases, which were based in part on the Willis Towers Watson market information and the recommendation of Mr. Ruelle, raised the aggregate amount of the base salaries for these officers to a level that was slightly below the market median and reflected the Committee's objective of providing a competitive executive compensation program in light of prevailing business and economic conditions.
+In February 2017, the Committee approved increases in base salaries for our other named executive officers.
+The approved increases, which were based in part on the Willis Towers Watson market information and the recommendation of Mr. Ruelle, raised the aggregate amount of the base salaries for these officers to a level that was near the market median and reflected the Committee's objective of providing a competitive executive compensation program in light of prevailing business and economic conditions.

-Taking into account these adjustments, the following table shows prior base salaries and the new base salaries for the named executive officers as approved by the Committee in February 2016.
+Taking into account these adjustments, the following table shows prior base salaries and the new base salaries for the named executive officers as approved by the Committee in February 2017.